gigi-codes/another_ames/README.md

 # Project 2: Another take on Ames, Iowa Housing Data Set
 I sought to explore the dataset with a very deliberate look at the quantitiative vs qualitative variables.
-I conjectured that quantitiaive (sq ft, # bed/baths) features would build a suficienty robust model, but found that the quantitiative (human-assessed) qualities were necessary to improve the model beyond the nearly 50/50 baselin.
+I conjectured that quantitiaive (sq ft, # bed/baths) features would build a suficienty robust model, but found that the quantitiative (human-assessed) qualities were necessary to improve the model beyond the nearly 50/50 baseline.

 The following study is posed as a scientist within a real-estate agency seeking to determine an appropriate market value, both for purchase and sale, of properties in Ames, Iowa.
 ---